equinix/metal-cli/docs/metal_project_create.md

 ```
   -h, --help                       help for create
   -n, --name string                Name of the project
-  -O, --organization-id string     UUID of the organization
+  -O, --organization-id string     The UUID of the organization.
-  -m, --payment-method-id string   UUID of the payment method
+  -m, --payment-method-id string   The UUID of the payment method.
 ```

 ### Options inherited from parent commands